-Joshua Sohn’s practice spans a wide range of commercial and regulatory matters, with particular focus in complex disputes involving real estate, real estate finance, construction and securities matters.
+Joshua Sohn’s practice spans a wide range of commercial and regulatory matters, with particular focus in complex disputes involving employment, real estate, real estate finance, construction, securities, and cross-border matters.

 Real Estate/Real Estate Finance Litigation